jeswr/blog/raw-posts/disambiguating-data-wallets.md

 Broadly speaking the debate is around:
  - What the *format* of the information inside the digital credential should be
  - How the *hash* of the digital credential should be created, and
- - What mathematical function should be used for creatiing the signature
+ - What mathematical function should be used for creating the signature

-Include discussion fo JSON-LD vs. CBOR

 These are the kinds of battles that that we have seen played out *many* time historically.
 Past [format wars](https://en.wikipedia.org/wiki/Format_war#:~:text=A%20format%20war%20is%20a,recording%20formats%20for%20electronic%20media.) include [VHS vs. BetaMax](https://en.wikipedia.org/wiki/Videotape_format_war), [Blu-Ray vs. HD DVD](https://en.wikipedia.org/wiki/HD_DVD#:~:text=Much%20like%20the%20videotape%20format,format%2C%20Blu%2Dray%20Disc.), and, if we dare venture back to the 1800's - wars over the [size of the rail gauge](https://en.wikipedia.org/wiki/Track_gauge) and [type of electrical current](https://en.wikipedia.org/wiki/War_of_the_currents) we should use.